 As you look at prices, you may notice that some changes to the clean vehicle tax credits in 2023 could have a major impact on the most affordable electric vehicles in 2023.
 Two of the most notable changes from last year are:

-all Hyundai, Kia, and Polestar models as well as many of the 2023 Nissan models are no longer eligible for the federal tax credit. some Chevys and Teslas are now eligible, while
+All Hyundai, Kia, and Polestar models, and many of the 2023 Nissan models, are no longer eligible for the federal tax credit.
+Some Chevys and Teslas are now eligible, while

 Check out our EV Incentives Tool for comprehensive overview of all incentives available in every state.

 If car shoppers are looking to save money by purchasing an electric vehicle, one option is to buy used.
 But for those looking to buy new, it’s still hard to justify spending over $50,000 on a car to save money.
-In general, EVs will cost more than gas-powered cars upfront, but the perk is you save throughout the life of the vehicle on maintenance and gas.
-Luckily, there are still many EV options for cars and SUVs under $40k, especially when factoring in tax incentives and rebates.
+In general, EVs will cost more than gas-powered cars upfront, but the perk is you save throughout the vehicle’s life on maintenance and gas.
+Luckily, many EV options for cars and SUVs are still under $40k, especially when factoring in tax incentives and rebates.
 Below is our list of the cheapest electric vehicles in 2023.

 - Chevy Bolt Car and SUV (Starting at $26,500)

 - Hyundai Kona Electric SUV (Starting at $34,000)